 Analyze complex patterns of gene sequence translocation precisely and automatically.
 Up to 7 signals of interest, in addition to nuclear counterstain, can be analyzed on a single slide.
 Cells are classified into multiple user-defined categories based on number of signals, break-aparts, and fusions.

 Customizable inputs allow the algorithm to be used flexibly with a variety of probes and applications.
 Users can exclude cells that are not of interest, and adjust signal detection to exclude staining artefacts, haze, and hot signals that may affect analysis.

 If you are interested in a demo or would like to speak with a sales representative...

 Copyright © 2019 Leica Biosystems Imaging, Inc. All Rights Reserved.
 LEICA and the Leica logo are registered trademarks of Leica Microsystems IR GmbH.
-Aperio is a trademark of the Leica Biosystems group of companies in the USA and optionally in other countries.
+Other logos, product and/or company names might be trademarks of their respective owners.